-Mindfulness was another important component in sports performance and understanding which design features promote it is helpful.
+Mindfulness was another vital component in sports performance and understanding which design features promote it will be useful in creating a successful design protocol.
 A study by Thampanichwat et al. examined Instagram posts to see what kinds of architectural environments were most associated with mindfulness.
 Three design concepts were chosen for the study: "traditional Japanese, Biophilic design, and Buddhist contemplative space" (Thampanichwat et al., 2023).
+Figure 2 describes the different components of each design concept.